Terrazed/bachelor-project_dect-nr-plus-harq/README.md

 The most important parts for this project are in the MAC layer (**5.5: "HARQ Operation"** and **6.2: "Physical Header Field"**)

-To understand the PHY layer API it is also recommended to read [this article](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrfxlib/nrf_modem/doc/dectphy.html)
+To understand the PHY layer API it is also recommended to read **[this article](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrfxlib/nrf_modem/doc/dectphy.html)**

+***Before running this project be aware of the radio regulation on the 1.9 GHz band in you country to change the CONFIG_TX_POWER in the [prj.conf](./prj.conf) file***

 ### Software

 Before starting with this project, it is better to have a good understanding of the Zephyr RTOS and also to be familliar with RTOS concepts.

+This project is using the nRF connect SDK and needs at least SDK v2.7.0.

 To run this project, **the DECT NR+ modem firmware** is needed to run on the modem core. _(To obtain the DECT NR+ PHY firmware, you must contact the Nordic Semiconductor sales department)_

-It also needs to run at least on the nRF SDK v2.7.0
+_There is a branch for the DECT NR+ PHY API v1.1.0, but to run it, it needs the modem firmware version 1.1.0 which is not released yet.
+The main difference is that is implements some power managment features and some function calls are a bit differents.
+There is a preview [here](https://github.com/nrfconnect/sdk-nrf/pull/16142)_

 ### Hardware

+This project has been made for nRF91x1 developpement kits but should be able t run on any board containing a [DECT NR+ compatible nRF chip](https://www.nordicsemi.com/Products/Wireless/DECT-NR/Products).

 ## Author and acknowledgement